schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ## DNS

 OPNsense includes a DNS _resolver_ (Unbound) and a DNS _forwarder_ (Dnsmasq / Unbound in forwarding mode).
 Simple setups usually use one of either, but we'll use both.
+Because we'll also use Unbound and Dnsmasq for internal DNS resolution, we don't want to use them for the guest network and possibly expose or network structure.
+That's the reason why we earlier configured it to use Cloudflare DNS servers instead.

-A DNS forwarder simply forwards DNS requests to an external DNS resolver of a service provider like an ISP, Cloudflare, or Google.
-We'll configure the forwarder for the clear and guest networks.
+A DNS forwarder forwards DNS requests to an external DNS resolver of an ISP, Quad9, Cloudflare, or similar.
+We'll configure the forwarder for the clear network.
 In case the primary, secured networks lose connectivity, the clear network can serve as a backup.
-We'll use the forwarder for the guest network because we use Unbound for internal DNS resolution.
-So exposing Unbound to the guest network wouldn't be a good idea.

 One of the advantages of self-hosting a DNS resolver is improved privacy.
 A resolver iteratively queries a chain of one or more DNS servers to resolve a request, so there isn't a single instance knowing all your DNS requests.
 It comes at the cost of speed when resolving a hostname for the first time.
 As Unbound's cache grows, the cost diminishes.
 We'll configure our primary networks to use Unbound.